-Diamond Schmitt Architects, in conjunction with CEI Architecture, were the designers of this LEED Gold certified structure.
+Diamond Schmitt Architects, in conjunction with CEI Architecture, were the designers of this LEED Gold registered building.
 Some of the features are a geo-thermal heat exchange system, high-efficiency lighting and ventilation, plus shower facilities, lockers and bike storage to facilitate bicycle commuting.
 The building incorporates many local and sustainable construction materials.

 In 2012 Allard Hall was recognized with the following design and construction awards: